We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Keep in mind that a high pH doesn’t necessarily indicate an infection.
 Similarly, a low or normal pH doesn’t confirm that an infection is present, either.

-The most accurate way to know if you have a yeast infection is to get checked by your doctor.
+The most accurate way to know whether you have a yeast infection is to get checked by a doctor.

 How do doctors test for yeast infections?